OWASP Top 10 and Snort Rule Creation

 A. IDOR (Insecure Direct Object reference)

-A typical example used in broken access control is IDOR, insecure direct object reference.
+A typical example of broken access control is IDOR (insecure direct object reference).

 “…account=1?Name=normie”